VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog5two.md

 Then, wait, what?
 The output is **"A is 65"**!

 All of the examples have to do with something called *types*.
-That's what we'll dive into next.
+That's what we'll dive into next, and they're much more obvious in C than in Python.